Shenyqqq/pmpmchessAI/README.md

   * **Web-Based Play:** Instantly jump into a game on our Hugging Face Space, no setup required\!
       * **Play Now:** [🤗 Hugging face](https://huggingface.co/spaces/gumigumi/pmpmchess)
       * Utilizes Gradio and Matplotlib for seamless browser-based visualization.
-  * **Customizable AI Training:** We provide the tools for you to train an even stronger AI locally or in the cloud (e.g., Alibaba Cloud), allowing for further research and development.
+  * **Customizable AI Training:** I provide the tools for you to train an even stronger AI locally or in the cloud (e.g., Alibaba Cloud), allowing for further research and development.

 -----